BNamericas - AMLO proposes mining law overhaul to reduce ...

 Concessions could be revoked if owners don’t have permits or other authorizations, nor closure or waste management programs, and report insufficiently on environmental damage or risks.

-During the transition period, however, "exploration and exploitation concessions granted prior to the entry into force of this decree will have the duration provided in the respective title."
+During the transition period, however, "exploration and exploitation concessions granted prior to the entry into force of this [legislation] will have the duration provided in the respective title."

 The proposal also intends to “grant concessions only through public tender, under minimum conditions that ensure the best economic conditions for the Mexican State and benefits for the population.”